EnigmaCurry/d.rymcg.tech/README.md

 written to Docker [.env](https://docs.docker.com/compose/env-file/) files.

-The `.env` files are to be kept secret in each project directory (because they include things like passwords and keys) and are therefore excluded from the git repository via `.gitignore`.
+The `.env` files for each application instance are to be kept secret because they include things like passwords and keys, and these should be kept on a secure workstation and not commited to git (they are ignored via `.gitignore`) .
 Each project includes a `.env-dist` file, which is a sample that must be copied to create your own secret `.env` file and edited according to the example.
 (Or run `make config` to run a setup wizard to create the `.env` file for you by answering some questions interactively.)

 For containers that do not support environment variable configuration, a sidecar container is included (usually called `config`) that will